-In this extract from the Late Bound example, a Visual Basic Application, notice the declaration of the COM version of the Account EJB's home interface mobj Home.
-This COM object is linked to an instance of the Account Home interface on the server side.
+In the following sample Visual Basic Application, notice the declaration of the COM version of the Account EJB's home interface mobjHome.
+This COM object is linked to an instance of the AccountHome interface on the server side.

 '''

 Dim mobjHome As Object

 Private Sub Form_Load()

-'''

-''' 'Handle errors
+'Handle errors

 On Error GoTo ErrOut '

 Bind the EJB AccountHome object via JNDI

 Set mobjHome =

+CreateObject("examplesServer:jndi:ejb20-containerManaged-AccountHome")

-CreateObject("examplesServer:jndi:ejb20-containerManaged-AccountHome") '''
+'''